juanbkm/donor2019/content/stories/start-ups-to-deliver-inclusive-tourism-in-the-mekong-region.md

 Within the Association of Southeast Asian Nations (ASEAN) members is a smaller group called the ASEAN-4, made up of Cambodia, Lao PDR, Myanmar, and Viet Nam.
 These are the ASEAN members whose natural and cultural tourism assets are bound by the Mekong River.
 Collectively, the ASEAN-4 received 29.3 million tourists in 2018.
 For the whole of the ASEAN region, the number of [tourist arrivals](https://seasia.co/2019/03/15/international-tourist-arrivals-in-southeast-asia-countries-2018) is expected to rise to 155.4 million in 2022.

-These arrivals, however, mainly benefit fewer than ten getaway destinations.
+These arrivals, however, mainly benefit fewer than 10 getaway destinations.
 These destinations include heritage sites, the Mekong River, city capitals, beach resorts, and sites promoting their cultural identities.
 The promotion of secondary destinations is constrained by inadequate transport infrastructure, a weak business-enabling environment, slow deployment of digital marketing tools, and few market linkages between tourism and other sectors.

 ### Interventions